The following is written for users of Mac OS X. If you are not using one of these platforms, please refer to the Linux or Windows guide.

 bin/ directory to the PATH environment variable to be able to invoke the command-line tools from anywhere:

-$> export PATH=$PWD/bin/:$PATH
+%%EDITORCONTENT%%gt; export PATH=$PWD/bin/:$PATH

 Create a user

-Create a silo
+Create a storage resource

 /var/storage/infinit/) on the local filesystem.

-filesystem sub mode is used to indicate that the storage will be on the local filesystem:
+‑‑filesystem is used to indicate that the storage will be on the local filesystem:

-$> infinit silo create filesystem --name local --capacity 1GB Created storage "local".
+%%EDITORCONTENT%%gt; infinit-storage --create --filesystem --name local --capacity 1GB Created storage "local".

 Create a network

-$> infinit network create --as alice --storage local --name my-network --push Locally created network "alice/my-network".
-Remotely saved network "alice/my-network".
+%%EDITORCONTENT%%gt; infinit-network --create --as bob --storage local --kelips --name my-network --push Locally created network "bob/my-network".
+Remotely pushed network "bob/my-network".

 ‑‑push option is used to publish the created network (likewise for other objects) onto the Hub for it to be easily fetched on another device or shared with other users.